-At PayPie, we provide tools to help financial services consultants – including accountants, bookkeepers, and other advisors – get a leg up on the competition, and deliver huge value to potential and existing clients.
+PayPie, an advanced SME cash flow management software that provide tools to help financial services consultants – including accountants, bookkeepers, and other advisors – get a leg up on the competition, and deliver huge value to potential and existing clients.
 That’s all to say that we have a strong perspective on what makes a good consultant.

 As you gear up to start your solo practice and offer consulting services, consider these points.

 Many people fancy themselves consultants in this atmosphere, but just being able to dabble in work when you find it doesn’t an effective consultant make.
 In order to build your consultancy, you have to get a strong sense of the market for services like yours.
 Then, find the whitespace – in other words, the underserved piece of the market that’s not saturated.

 For instance, if you’re a bookkeeper with experience in a certain industry, you might want to consider specializing in that area.
 Sure, you can pick up other clients, but if you’re able to see a need for, say, logistics company bookkeepers who really have a sense of what that industry’s books should look like, you can seize a big opportunity.

 How can you get a handle on this?
 Word of mouth and asking around can put you on the right path.
 You also can use a free, easy tool such as Google Trends to check in on the search volume for certain types of services.